-Costa Dorada – Golden Coast
+The Costa Dorada – Golden Coast

 Costa Dorada Tourist Resorts & Towns

-With so many great towns to choose from along the Costa Dorada coastline you are spoilt for choice.
-Much of the region still maintains it’s history and culture with a heavy Spanish and Catalan influence here that is very evident.
+With so many great towns to choose from along the Costa Dorada coastline you are spoiled for choice.
+Much of this region still maintains it’s history and culture.
+There is a heavy Spanish and Catalan influence here that is very evident.

-Cambrils is another popular town on the Costa Dorada which is located just south of Salou.
+Cambrils is another popular town on the Costa Dorada which lies south of Salou.
 Unlike Salou, Cambrils is very Spanish with many Spaniards owning second homes here.
-This area was originally a small fishing town like many others along this stretch of coastline.
+This area was a small fishing town like many others along this stretch of coastline.

 Tourism, agriculture and other industries have led to heavy investment here.
 This has resulted in large re-development over the last half a century.